 The International Security Studies Program (ISSP) is dedicated to the teaching and research of a broad range of international security issues and is comprised of the following unique opportunities:

-Lecture Series: In conjunction with the Institute of Foreign Policy Analysis, ISSP brings senior level civilian policymakers and military commanders to Fletcher to engage with students on the key security issues of the present day.
+Lecture Series: ISSP brings senior-level civilian policymakers and military commanders to Fletcher to engage with students on the key security issues of the present day.

-Simulex: ISSP also holds an annual two-day simulation exercise focused on crisis decision-making.
+Red Team: ISSP also holds a two-day simulation exercise twice per year focused on crisis decision-making.

-Curriculum: We offer a full schedule of courses and seminars at the graduate level as a distinct field of study within the multidisciplinary curriculum of the Fletcher School.
-Our course offerings encompass the security spectrum, offering theoretical and practical instruction, in the first place, on enduring core courses focused on the role of force in world politics; the foundations of strategy; the causes, conduct and termination of war; decision-making and policy analysis; and crisis management.
+Curriculum: We offer a full schedule of courses and seminars at the graduate level as a distinct field of study within The Fletcher School’s multidisciplinary curriculum.
+Our course offerings encompass the security spectrum, offering theoretical and practical instruction, in the first place, on enduring core courses focused on the role of force in world politics; the foundations of strategy; the causes, conduct, and termination of war; decision-making and policy analysis; and crisis management.
 Our curriculum also reflects those new issues that emerged in the Post-Cold War and Post 9/11 security environment to include: peace operations; internal and transnational conflict involving armed groups; cybersecurity; the strategic dimensions of China’s rise; and WMD proliferation.